2LV/Tradingview-Indicators/README.md

 ![image](https://github.com/8pz/tradingview-indicators/assets/70970973/371d2a81-8004-4e53-b89f-de12bdaf6bf2)

 ## [Reversal Pivot Points](https://github.com/8pz/tradingview-indicators/blob/main/scripts/Reversal%20Pivot%20Points)
 This indicator aims to identify price levels where price action has quickly reversed from.
 These "pivots" establish major levels where major liquidity is located.
 Unlike standard support and resistance levels, when price breaks below or above a pivot, these pivots disappear from the chart.
 Comes with various customization features built to fit all.
-Add it to your chart [here](https://www.tradingview.com/script/eAO9uAu5-Institutional-Supply-and-Demand-Zones/)
+Add it to your chart [here]()

+1. Pivot Timeframe: Identify and plot pivots from one specific timeframe and see it from all lower timeframes
+2. Pivot left/right bars: A feature aimed to limit pivots identification
+3. Extension Type: The extension of the line.
+None - extends line to current time, left - only extends line to the left, right - only extends line to the right, both - extends line both directions
+4. Remove On Close: Feature to only remove pivots once price close under it
+5. Offset: How much to offset (in bars) the line and label from the current candle
+6. Line Type: The style of line when plotted.
+Solid (─), dotted (┈), dashed (╌), arrow left (←), arrow right (→), arrows both (↔)
+7. Display Level: Whether to or not to display the price of the pivot

 ![image](https://github.com/8pz/tradingview-indicators/assets/70970973/c09b1ff3-67fe-4092-a3f6-1182ca1ac29a)